RyotaUshio/obsidian-pdf-plus/README.md

 This is an [Obsidian.md](https://obsidian.md) plugin for a better PDF experience.
 Specifically:

-- It transforms backlinks to PDF files into highlighted annotations, establishing Obsidian as a stand-alone PDF annotation tool.
+- It transforms backlinks to PDF files into highlighted annotations, i.e. you can **annotate PDF files with highlights just by linking to text selection**.
-- It also adds some quality-of-life improvements to the built-in PDF viewer and PDF embeds.
+- It also adds many **quality-of-life improvements** to the built-in PDF viewer and PDF embeds.

 PDF++ stands out among other PDF annotation tools for the following reasons:

-- PDF++ acts as a complement to Obsidian's native PDF viewer rather than replacing it.
+- PDF++ acts as **a complement to Obsidian's native PDF viewer rather than replacing it**.
 Therefore, it will not leave behind a pile of unreadable JSON even if this plugin stops working in the future, unlike [Annotator](https://github.com/elias-sundqvist/obsidian-annotator).
-- PDF++ makes Obsidian work as a stand-alone PDF annotation tool.
+- PDF++ makes Obsidian work as **a stand-alone PDF annotation tool**.
 You can seamlessly annotate your PDFs using Obsidian's rich markdown editor without switching between Obsidian and an external app like Zotero or Marginnote.

 See [here](#installation) for an installation guide.